INSIDE: How to make an autumn pumpkin using $2 coffee filters and acrylic craft paints. DIY autumn home decor with pumpkin crafts.

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
 To read more, please see my disclosure page.

-This is my first time ever doing something with coffee filters, outside of filling a machine!
+This is my first time ever doing something with coffee filters, outside of filling a brewing machine!
 But now that I know how quick a coffee filter project can come together, I’m addicted.
-Clearly.
+Get it?!

 – Coffee filters (I picked up these for $1.99 at the grocery.
 This is the kind I used.)